A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

 \subsection{A Revisit of Existing Lower Bounds}

-In this subsection, we review and discuss important structural properties of the BRP that have been used in the development of four lower bounds in the literature.
+In this subsection, we review important structural properties of the BRP that have been used in the development of four lower bounds {of the unrestricted BRP variants} in the literature. { We also discuss the computational complexities and the applicability of those lower bounds among different BRP variants, primarily among those with individual moves.
 In particular, we demonstrate how those lower bounds can be derived and interpreted using the general framework in Theorems \ref{thm_LB_overall} and \ref{thm_LB_overall2}.
-In the remainder of this paper, we assume, without loss of generality, that no directly retrievable block exists in the initial configuration $\mathbb{C}$.
+Without loss of generality, we assume, throughout this paper, that no directly retrievable block exists in the initial configuration $\mathbb{C}$.}